agdc-research-trial/gdf/docs/installation/database/configuration.rst

 Format
 ------

-Configuration files may be provided in either INI or YAML format.
+Configuration files may be provided in either INI, JSON or YAML format.
 YAML is preferred for consistency with ODC metadata files.
 INI files can only support one level of nesting, which is sufficient for current functionality - INI format may be deprecated for configuration files in future releases if deeper nesting of configuration becomes